 As a soloist accompanied by orchestra, she performed for the first time at the age of twelve and when thirteen, she had her first solo piano recital.
-Touring a number of European countries and the United States, performing as a soloist or accompanied by symphonic orchestras, she also made live recordings by radio and television.
-She took part in several UNESCO charity concerts, as well as in the Gala concert "Music for Peace at UNESCO" (Paris, November 1999), performing among famous artists such as Maestro Zubin Mehta, Gil Shaham, Barbara Hendricks, Grace Bumbry, Montserrat Caballe, etc. She also took part at “United Nations” Gala Concert in New York (September, 1999.)
+She took part in several UNESCO charity concerts, as well as in the Gala concert "Music for Peace at UNESCO" (Paris, November 1999), performing among famous artists such as Maestro Zubin Mehta, Gil Shaham, Barbara Hendricks, Grace Bumbry, Montserrat Caballe, etc. She also took part at “United Nations” Gala Concert in New York (September, 1999).

 Sara Marianovich has been living in Madrid since 1991.
-She met Maestro Joaquin Rodrigo and his family in 1992, and in 1996 she exceptionally performed pieces of his music at the composer’s home and in his presence, recorded by RTS Television.
-Her double CD released by "SONY" (2001) with the Complete solo piano works by Joaquin Rodrigo (world's premiere recording) has received excellent reviews all over the world: "Discovery of the month" at Classic FM; five stars twice (for performance, and for sound) at BBC Music Magazine; first place among the ten best CD’s at the Japanese music magazine Ongaku no Tomo and at the Spanish music magazine Melomano.
+She met Maestro Joaquin Rodrigo in 1992 and her double CD released by "SONY" (2001) with the Complete solo piano works by Joaquin Rodrigo (world's premiere recording) has received excellent reviews all over the world: "Discovery of the month" at Classic FM; five stars twice (for performance, and for sound) at BBC Music Magazine; first place among the ten best CD’s at the Japanese music magazine Ongaku no Tomo and at the Spanish music magazine Melomano.
 She recorded CD and DVD in collaboration with violinist Ilija Marinkovic, with works by Pablo Sarasate.
 Special edition of this CD was released for the "Hotel Ritz" in Madrid, as a gift to their VIP guests.
-"SONY" also released several CD collections, including Sara's recordings along with other distinguished artist, such as Arthur Rubinstein, Vladimir Horowitz, Alicia de Larrocha, Martha Argerich, Glenn Gould, Evgeny Kissin, Yefim Bronfman, Joshua Bell, Lang Lang, etc.
+"SONY" also released several CD collections, including Sara's recordings along with other distinguished artist, such as Zubin Mehta, Arthur Rubinstein, Vladimir Horowitz, Alicia de Larrocha, Martha Argerich, Glenn Gould, Evgeny Kissin, Yefim Bronfman, Joshua Bell, Lang Lang, etc.

-In 2003, Sara Marianovich founded in Madrid her own enterprise "Sara Music Art, S.L", holding on so many cultural and educational projects, and in 2006 she obtain her own discography label.
+In 2003, Sara Marianovich founded in Madrid her own enterprise "Sara Music Art, S.L" and in 2006 she obtain her own discography label.